How to Use

 The data is anonymized, incident-level and able to be aggregated to show change over time or a heat map of the areas of highest activity.

-Scroll below to view the visualizations and click on "View the data" to see a data table on Open Evanston.
+Watch a video walking through how the dashboard works and scroll below to view the visualizations and click on "View the data" to see a data table on Open Evanston.

 ArrestsView a map of arrests in Evanston from the past 365 days.
 Locations are anonymized and show the 100 block.
 View the data